How to Sleep Better After Drinking Alcohol

 When did your hangovers start getting worse?
-Around the age of 30 or 35?
-That’s definitely when it happened for me like a prank gift at my 30th birthday party.
+Around the age of 30?
+That’s definitely when it happened for me.
 In your 20s, you probably didn’t have to think about managing hangovers, or how to sleep better after drinking alcohol.
 You just bounced out of bed and headed off to work.
 (Or if you’re a true maniac, to the gym.)

 Ah, the joys of youth.

-Isn’t it curious that this “hangover age” is about the same time most people start seeing a decline in their sleep quality?
-Something seems to happen in our 30s, doesn’t it?
+Isn’t it curious that this “hangover age” is the same time most people start seeing a decline in sleep quality?
+Something happens in our 30s, doesn’t it?
 Some cascade of hormonal fluctuations starts impeding our ability to sleep well at night, and to heal and repair.

 But hey, who says aging is bad?
-Not us!
 With time and experience comes wisdom.
-And now it also comes with a bag of tricks to make sure that you’re sleeping beautifully every night, even if you had a few glasses of bourbon.
+And that includes a bag of tricks to make sure that you’re sleeping beautifully every night, even if you had a few glasses of bourbon.

 You’re an adult.
 You already know this.

 Instead, these are novel techniques to make you feel (almost) as great after drinking as you already do everyday.

 For many folks, this is a game-changer.
 And it’s our absolute top recommendation.

 A night of drinking, and its concurrent dehydration, leaves your body deficient in all kinds of vitamins, minerals, and electrolytes.
 We already know that vitamin deficiencies can wreck your sleep on normal days.
 After boozing the situation is far bleaker.